alaouichemAI/Towards-Building-my-Drug-Industry/weekly-log.md

 3. Made 2 news automations in my LinkedIn account:
    - Chemistry phenoms explainer
    - General phenoms from a chemical perspective
+## Week 6 – 2025-09-16
+I'm focused on one thing: Preparing for the PhDs interviews, that will increase my chance to get the PhD I want.
+I will also learn a lot of things.